 To do well in this course, your responsibilities include: Attend all classes and do all required course work.
 Take quizzes, tests, and the final examination.
 Submit homework assignments and in-class assignments on time.
-Study lecture notes (stored on Moodle) and the textbook daily.
+Study class notes and the textbook daily.
 Understand the connections between concepts.
 Pay close attention to definitions, technical details.
+Know and understand each formula and its required conditions.

+Notice:

-Notice: You are responsible for the material covered, course-related information, and announcements made during the class(es) that you miss.
+• You are responsible for the material covered, course-related information, and announcements made during the class(es) that you miss.
 Even if you are sick, even if your car breaks down, even if your cats have to go to the vet; you are still responsible for all the material you missed in your absence.